ajmaidak/puppet-ttrss/README.md

 ## Usage

-The module is intented to be used alongside modules such as puppetlabs-apache and puppetlabs-postgresql to setup those resources.
+The module is intented to be used along side modules such as puppetlabs-apache and puppetlabs-postgresql to setup those resources.

+The module has some code for setting up a config.php file for you.
+Its not very complete and is intended for use if you're going to import/export your own database rather then browse to the sites install folder to initialize a fresh database.

 Here is a example 'profile' that could be used to setup ttrss:

 ```
 class { 'apache':